steffendx/GoNorthWiki/Tale.md

     * **Change pick quest value**: Allows you to pick a quest and change a value of this quest (like counting found objectives etc.)
     * **Change quest state**: Allows you to change the state of a quest
     * **Add quest text**: Allows you to add text to a quest log
+    * **Wait**: Allows you to specify an amount of time to wait.
+The time can be specified in real time or game time.
+    * **Change player state**: Allows you to change the state of the player.
+If you are using a state machine for npcs you can use this as a state in the state machine, if not you can use this to specify if the player is confused for example.
+    *  **Change npc state**: Allows you to change the state of the npc.
+If you are using a state machine for npcs you can use this as a state in the state machine, if not you can use this to specify if the npc is angry for example.
+    * **Player learns skill**: Allows you to select a skill the player learns
+    * **Player forgets skills**: Allows you to select a skill the player forgets
+    * **Npc learns skill**: Allows you to select a skill the npc learns
+    * **Npc forgets skills**: Allows you to select a skill the npc forgets
+    * **Change player skill value**: Allows you to select a skill of the player and change the value of the skill.
+    * **Change player skill value**: Allows you to select a skill of the npc and change the value of the skill.
  * **Condition**: A condition to branch the dialog.
 By pressing the "+" at the top next to the "x" you can add a new condition.
 By pressing on the condition text you can edit the condition, see condition dialog below.
 Next to each condition you find the following icons:
     * **Arrows**: Using the arrows you can rearrange the the different conditions
     * **Trash bin**: By clicking this icon you can delete the condition